cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## Networks

-Instances in GCP are not able to communicate internally with instances in a different network.
+Instances in GCP cannot communicate internally with instances in a different network.
-This means that if you want to run Cloudify agents on your nodes they must be in the same network as the manager.
+This means that, to run Cloudify agents on your nodes they must be in the same network as the Manager.

-Additionally, a given network must choose either auto-subnets or manual subnets operation when created.
+Additionally, a given network must choose either an auto-subnets or manual subnets operation when created.
-For maximum flexibility, `auto_subnets: false` is recommended, though this requires that subnets are created for any region you wish to place Instances in.
+For maximum flexibility, `auto_subnets: false` is recommended, although this requires that subnets are created for any region in which you wish to place instances.